elastacloud/azure-cli-extensions/src/buildingblocks/README.rst

   ex:  python -m venv c:\azbb-port\env
   NOTE:  The "env" name is important because the dev_activate.bat and dev_deactivate.bat script use it!

-3. Run this to get the Python SDK pieces that we are using (for now):  pip install azure-mgmt-network
+3. Run this to get the Python SDK pieces that we are using (for now):  pip install azure-mgmt-network azure-mgmt-compute

 4. Since this is now integrated into the CLI (v2.0.24 or later!):  pip install azure-cli-core Workflow!
     a.
 Open command prompt, change to this directory, run dev_activate.bat, run "code ."
     b.
 Write code!